 Raw Sugar—from Cane Only

 Raw sugars are produced in cane-growing areas from the first batch of sugar crystallized from the cane juice.
-They are slightly less refined than the sweeteners listed above, but much less processed.
+They are slightly less refined than the sweeteners listed above but much less processed.
 Raw sugars retain trace amounts of the original cane molasses.
 They typically contain less than 2% molasses, which gives them a mild flavor and a pale blond color.
-Learn more on a previous blog post: Raw Sugar: From Turbinado to Demerara, Find out Exactly What is is.
+Learn more on a previous blog post: Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.